In this section, you will explore the following questions:

 - Heat is a stimulus that facilitates binding of a hormone-receptor complex to a hormone response element.

 Other lipid-soluble hormones that are not steroid hormones, such as vitamin D and thyroxine, have receptors located in the nucleus.
-The hormones diffuse across both the plasma membrane and the nuclear envelope, then bind to receptors in the nucleus.
+While thyroxine is mostly hydrophobic, its passage across the membrane is dependent on transporter protein.
+Vitamin D diffuses across both the plasma membrane and the nuclear envelope.
+Once in the cell, both hormones bind to receptors in the nucleus.
 The hormone-receptor complex stimulates transcription of specific genes.

 Plasma Membrane Hormone Receptors